SEN Lines And Nadis In Bodywork

 The Indian Ayurveda correlations have been discussed above.
 There also appear to be correlations conceptually in other systems such as Traditional Chinese Medicine Acupuncture.
 The nearest overlapping examples are found in the Theory of TSM’s or Trans-subcutaneous Muscular Channels.
 TSM’s relate to the organs as due the more common meridians however are broad and general and appear to follow Fascial planes (Myofascial Channels or Chains).

-Ayurbalance massage is following the theme of unblocking the Nadis/Sen as per Ayurvedic and Thai medicinal science which are similar to Myofascial meridians.
+Ayurbalance massage Course In India, organized by Rasovai School, is following the theme of unblocking the Nadis/Sen as per Ayurvedic and Thai medicinal science which are similar to Myofascial meridians.
 Ayurbalance Massage is based on either opening the blockages on the SENs/ Nadis/Myofascial meridians+ general Fascia or stretching them or contracting them and bringing balance to them using pressure movements with hands, fingers, knuckles, fist, forearm and elbow.